 6. Can sippy cups cause ear infections?

-Reports suggest that prolonged use of bottles or drinking of water or milk from sippy cups may pose a risk of ear infection in babies and children (20).
+Reports suggest that prolonged use of bottles or drinking of water or milk from sippy cups and using pacifiers may pose a risk of ear infection in babies and children (20).

-Ear infections are often common in babies, and their signs may often go unnoticed.
+Ear infections in babies are common, but their signs may often go unnoticed.
 Since this condition resolves on its own, a wait-and-see approach is suggested for three days.
 If the symptoms persist even after that, it is safe to go to a doctor.
 However, if you’ve noticed severe signs like pus discharge, fever, distorted hearing, or altered behavior, take them to a doctor for further evaluation.